Ultrastrong coupling regimes of light-matter interaction: Quantum simulations

 \subsubsection{Quantum Rabi model with superconducting circuits and the Jaynes-Cummings model}

-The first analog quantum simulation of the USC/DSC dynamics was put forward by Ballester \emph{et al.} \cite{daniel_prx}.
+The first analog quantum simulation of the USC and DSC dynamics was proposed by \cite{daniel_prx}.
 The proposed simulator consists of a superconducting qubit coupled to a cavity mode in the strong coupling regime, with a two-tone orthogonal drive applied to the qubit.
-It was shown through analytical calculations and numerics that the method can access all regimes of light-matter coupling, including ultra-strong coupling ($0.1\lesssim \! g/ \omega \lesssim \!
-1$, with $g/ \omega$ the ratio of the coupling strength over the resonator frequency) and deep-strong coupling~\cite{casanova2010} ($g/ \omega\gtrsim \!
+It was shown through analytical calculations and numerics that the method can access all regimes of light-matter coupling, including USC ($0.1\lesssim \! g/ \omega \lesssim \!
+1$, with $g/ \omega$ the ratio of the coupling strength over the resonator frequency) and DSC~\cite{casanova2010} ($g/ \omega\gtrsim \!
 1$).
 This scheme allows one to realize an analog quantum simulator for a wide range of light-matter coupling regimes~\cite{Braak2011} in platforms where those regimes are unattainable from first principles.
-This includes, among others, the simulation of Dirac equation physics, the Dicke/spin-boson models, the Kondo model, and the Jahn-Teller instability~\cite{duty_JT}.
-We will use the language of circuit QED \cite{blais2004} to describe the method, although it can also be implemented in microwave cavity QED~\cite{Solano2003}.
+This includes, among others, the simulation of Dirac equation physics, the Dicke and spin-boson models, the Kondo model, and the Jahn-Teller instability~\cite{meaney2010}.
+We use the language of circuit QED \cite{blais2004} to describe the method, although it can also be implemented in microwave cavity QED~\cite{Solano2003}.

 Let us consider a physical system consisting of a superconducting qubit strongly coupled to a transmission line microwave resonator.
 Working at the qubit degeneracy point, the Hamiltonian reads \cite{blais_pra}